JasperSR/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-coursework for data science toolbox
+repository for coursework for data science toolbox